 South Koreans pay attention to social media influencers

 International brands work harder in comparison to Korean brands as they need to persuade Korean consumers to choose their product or service over local ones.
 One of the best and most efficient ways to woo potential customers is through social media influencers.
-South Koreans value the image represented by a brand, especially one that is endorsed by an influencer that they follow.
+South Koreans value the image represented by a brand, especially one that is endorsed by a trusted influencer that they follow.
 In addition, consumers will trust a brand that has been recommended by an influencer.
 However, getting in touch with social media influencers may prove to be a challenge for marketers, particularly those that don’t speak Korean.

 In summary, the South Korean market offers a lot of opportunities for businesses and brands.
 They have a thriving local market, as well as serve as a trendsetter in the rest of the continent.
 As such, companies need to win over the hearts of the country’s consumers.
 However, much like any other nationality, South Koreans have their own distinct culture and behavior.